cscd98/webos-benchmark/README.md

 scimark/coremark/ramsmp

-There are also some variants provided to see what affect compiling for specific optimizations like O2, O3, specific tuning for a53, a78 etc. also.
+There are also some variants provided to see what affect it has compiling for specific optimizations like O2, O3.
+There are also specific builds tuned for a53, a78 etc. also.

 **In the aarch64 folder:**